 First-Year Residence Halls

 Outside guests will be permitted in the residential units, and roommate changes will be permitted to support health and wellness.
-Unvaccinated residents will be required to wear face coverings while in public spaces.
+Residents will be required to wear face coverings while in public spaces.
 All residents must abide by social distancing guidelines and monitor their temperatures daily.

 Enhanced cleaning, according to the CDC guidelines, will continue in all common areas and high-touch surfaces, with a focus on restrooms.
 COVID-19 prevention information will be posted prominently in common areas.

 In the event of a residential student becoming a confirmed or suspected COVID-19 case, temporary isolation spaces in Huss House will be utilized.
 If necessary, these spaces may also be utilized to assist with a campus quarantine of an asymptomatic contact of a confirmed case.